Grain entrapment: Education

 Agricultural safety advocates use different means to warn farmers of the danger of grain entrapment, since they believe many underestimate the risks despite having almost experienced it themselves.
 Many agricultural organizations and schools, as well as government agencies, publish and disseminate grain safety information, both as documents and videos, on the Internet and off.
 In 2019 the Illinois-based Grain Handling Safety Coalition produced SILO, a short dramatic feature film telling the story of a fictional entrapment and successful rescue of a farm family's teenage son.

 Several organizations have developed a mobile grain entrapment simulator, used for both training and educational purposes in the US and Canada.
 In it, a human volunteer can be strapped into place and experience both how quickly they can sink into grain without risk of becoming entrapped themselves, and how effectively the grain constrains their motions, even breathing, when they do, afterwards.
 "A brochure is words on paper and no opportunity to ask and answer questions", says CASA's Blahey.
 "A face-to-face presentation is more realistic."

 Researchers in the field have called for those demonstrations to use only mannequins, however, noting that some training exercises have inadvertently turned into actual rescue operations.
 In 2018 several of them wrote an editorial for the Journal of Agricultural Safety and Health condemning the practice of allowing children to volunteer for demonstrations, which they had personally observed on several occasions.
 "Each youth was in a position [where] a simple human error could ha[ve] resulted in suffocation with dozens of first responders present who would have been nearly helpless to extricate the victim in a timely manner," they wrote.
 "We don't use youth as automotive crash dummies, drop them off the deep end of the pool to test the capabilities of lifeguards, or test the effectiveness of ROPS by putting youth inside the cab and rolling the tractor down a hillside.
 That is the purpose of mannequins or test dummies."

-OSHA regulations specifically forbid the use of minors in those demonstrations for training purposes, the editorial notes.
+OSHA regulations specifically forbid the use of minors in such demonstrations for training purposes, the editorial notes.
 Likewise, the institutional review boards of many research institutions would not permit the use of live subjects of any age in grain entrapment research.
 The authors also took note of the likelihood that in the event of an injury or death arising from such an educational setting gone wrong, all involved would be held liable in a lawsuit.